This guide is intended to help you become acquainted with some of the tools that may be used to provide remote instruction by your professors.

-The Geneseo Office of Disability Services will work with students individually as needed.
+The Geneseo Office of Accessibility Services will work with students individually as needed.

 NEW: Freedom Scientific is offering free downloads of its accessibility tools for anyone to use until June 30, 2020.
 Try out JAWS (a Screen Reader), ZoomText (a text magnifier), or Fusion (which combines both JAWS and ZoomText).

 To report inaccessible course content, please complete this "Learning Barriers" Google Form using your school email address.
-Personnel from CIT and/or Disability Services will address the situation promptly.
+Personnel from CIT and/or Accessibility Services will address the situation promptly.

 - SUNY Resources for the Transition to Online or Remote Instruction

 Drop-in Support for Students

 Live, drop-in, sessions via Collaborate to assist students with the transition to remote course instruction.
 The goal of these sessions is to provide students with another resource to go to for questions about the basics of online/remote course delivery, successful strategies for participation, encouragement to engage, and even to address fears/concerns.

 Sessions are staffed by SUNY personnel familiar with how to quickly address common student questions about participation in online/remote courses, connect students with technical support for remote access to their courses, and point them to appropriate campus resources.

 Staff are available, live, now to assist!
 Staff will continue to be available at the days and times listed below: